LanchJL/IMAX/README.md

-# ECS
+# IMAX
-Embedding in Complex Space for Unseen State-Object Discrimination
+Code of Imaginatively-connected Embedding in Complex Space for Unseen Attribute-Object Discrimination (IMAX)